primodiumxyz/empires/packages/core/README.md

 # Primodium Core

-Primodium Core exposes core functionality to [Primodium](primodium.com), a blockchain-based video game.
+Primodium Core exposes core functionality to [Primodium: Empires](empires.primodium.com).
 This includes:

 - The Core object, which contains
   - Tables, allowing user to access and update functionality.
 [See here](https://github.com/primodiumxyz/reactive-tables) for more details.